Mihail Leshtarski: Murder of Elena Tomova

 On August 27, 2009, Elena Tomova, a 59-year-old woman who lived with her daughter and her husband in Sofia and often visited her renewed villa in Vlado Trichkov, noticed that somebody had been in her house and had slept in her bed.
 The woman even found a hunter's hat lying around, but none of the more expensive items were touched.
 Tomova contemplated calling the police, but decided that it's no use and abandoned the idea, instead wondering if she should remain in the villa or return to Sofia.
 As the villa was a bit farther away from other homes, Tomova had decided to get her axe and place it nearby.
 She then went off to collect wild berries, later asking her neighbor if she could stay at her house, but the latter denied, as she had visitors.
 Soon after, while trying to read a book, she heard somebody open the wooden gate.
-That somebody turned out to be Leshtarski - scruffy, with a long, graying and bushy beard.
+That somebody turned out to be Leshtarski – scruffy, with a long, graying and bushy beard.

 The day before, Leshtarski had boarded a train from Mezdra to Sofia and landed in Vlado Trichkov, where he then proceeded to wander around the hillside, sleeping in abandoned houses without doors or windows before continuing to drift along.
 He eventually reached Tomova's house, entering through a broken window from the back side, and began looking for food and water.
 Leshtarski found and drank a bottle of gin, and then ate some canned mushrooms and cucumbers before deciding to leave.
-He then returned a few hours later to check if anybody was home, noticing that Tomova was there - a plump woman, 160 cms tall, blond hair, wearing a dress, a vest and some slippers.
+He then returned a few hours later to check if anybody was home, noticing that Tomova was there – a plump woman, 160 cm tall, blond hair, wearing a dress, a vest and some slippers.